The-Cooler-King/practice/heap/heap.md

 Mutable refers to anything that can be changed in place.
 E.g. `list`, `dict`, `set`, `bytearray`

 ### DOWN GOES `unittest`!
 DOWN GOES `unittest`!
 The late Howard Cosell was shouting in my ear as `unittest` hit the canvas.
-In implementing the max-heap capability for this heap class I realized that I would need to essentially double up my unit test since nearly every operation needs a set of tests for a min-heap and for a max-heap.
+In implementing the max-heap capability, I realized that I would need to essentially double up my unit test since nearly every operation needs a set of tests for a min-heap and for a max-heap.
 The clean way to accomplish this is through parameterization, or having your tests run twice: once for min-heap, once for max-heap.
 And `unittest`'s options for accomplishing this were ugly and verbose.
 ```python
 import unittest